lildude/phpZenfolio/README.txt

 To make things easy for developers, phpZenfolio also provides several of it's own methods.
-These methods are: `login()', `enableCache', `clearCache', `upload()' and `setProxy'.
-All phpZenfolio methods, and it's constructor, take their arguments either as an associative array or as a list of `param=value' srings.
+These methods are: `login()', `enableCache', `clearCache', `upload()', `setProxy()' and `imageUrl()'.
+All phpZenfolio methods, and its constructor, take their arguments either as an associative array or as a list of `param=value' strings.
 These methods are documented in more detail later in this document.

 To use phpZenfolio, all you have to do is include the file in your PHP scripts and create an instance.
 For example: